Threadless completions

 | Chat list visibility | Not shown in chat list | Visible in chat list |

-| Chat features | Not available (pinning, naming, search, export) | Full feature set |
+| Chat features | Unavailable (pin, rename, search, export, and so on) | Full chat features |

 | State management | Client manages conversation history | Server manages history |